iann0036/tf-cfn-provider/docs/providers/gitlab/Project.md

 `VisibilityLevel` - (Optional) Set to `public` to create a public project.
 Valid values are `private`, `internal`, `public`.
 Repositories are created as private by default.

+`MergeMethod` - (Optional) Set to `ff` to create fast-forward merges Valid values are `merge`, `rebase_merge`, `ff` Repositories are created with `merge` by default.

+`OnlyAllowMergeIfPipelineSucceeds` - (Optional) Set to true if you want allow merges only if a pipeline succeeds.

+`OnlyAllowMergeIfAllDiscussionsAreResolved` - (Optional) Set to true if you want allow merges only if all discussions are resolved.

 `SharedWithGroups` - (Optional) Enable sharing the project with a list of groups (maps).
 * `GroupId` - (Required) Group id of the group you want to share the project with.